 The proverbial ‘they’ say time heals all wounds…and they’re right when it came to my popcorn cravings.
 This chocolate drizzled kettle corn is the fourth popcorn recipe on the blog but the first one that dips back into my old love kettle corn.

 A big bag of popcorn kernels will cost you just a few bucks and will last a long while.
-My standard supermarket brand bag of kernels is 32 oz and in total is listed to make approximately 120 cups when popped.
+Offered in white and yellow varieties, I use white, though either would work just fine.
+My standard supermarket brand bag of kernels is thirty-two ounces, costs around $2, and in total is listed to make approximately 120 cups when popped.

 That’s a lot of popcorn.

-Even though the flavors are different, there are a lot of similarities between how I make this chocolate drizzled kettle corn and savory popcorn.
-For starters, same method – big pot with a lid.
+Even though the flavors are different, there are a lot of similarities between how I make kettle corn and savory popcorn.
+For starters, it’s the exact same method – all made in a big pot with a lid.

 Then I always use coconut oil for popping.
-It doesn’t burn, doesn’t leave a greasy feeling, and is flavorless when using refined coconut oil (see a note on this below).
+It doesn’t burn, doesn’t leave a greasy feeling on your fingers, and is flavorless when using refined coconut oil (see a note on this below).

 Once the popcorn has popped, you’ll want to immediately pour out the kettle corn onto a parchment paper-lined sheet and arrange it into a fairly uniform layer.
-Getting it out of the pot ASAP prevents the pieces on the bottom from burning, which as we know, is not a popcorn goal.
+Getting it out of the pot as soon as possible prevents the popcorn pieces on the bottom from burning, which as we know, is not a popcorn goal.

 This also helps the kettle corn harden as it cools and clump together slightly.
-It’s inevitable that a few kernels will get a little too roasty toasty in the process, so just pick those out as needed.
-Once cooled, a quick drizzle of dark chocolate takes things to the next level to make this sweet snack/dessert something special.
+It’s inevitable that a few kernels will get a little too roast-y toast-y in the process, so just pick those out as needed.
+Once cooled, a quick drizzle of dark chocolate takes things to the next level to make this sweet snack-slash-dessert something special.

-This chocolate drizzled kettle corn is certainly delicious without the almonds (and do leave them out if you want), but toasted almond slices tossed throughout were a nice treat!
+This kettle corn is certainly delicious without the almonds (and do leave them out if you don’t eat them or have them), but toasted almond slices tossed throughout were a nice treat!

-- Refined vs. unrefined coconut oil.
-For my savory popcorn recipes I use refined coconut oil so as not to impart any coconut flavor.
-For this recipe I use unrefined coconut oil because a slight coconut flavor/after taste mixed with toasted almonds and dark chocolate is certainly complementary.
-Use whichever you prefer.
+Unrefined coconut oil has a stronger coconut aroma and taste, which may or may not mesh well with whatever it is you’re making.
+For this recipe I like to use unrefined coconut oil because a slight coconut flavor/after taste mixed with toasted almonds and dark chocolate is certainly complementary.

 - As written below I recommend measuring out all of your ingredients and prepping your parchment before beginning as this recipe moves quickly and is time-sensitive.